Narcotics Overdose Dangers

 About Narcotics

-Narcotics are both legally prescribed drugs and illegally obtained drugs from the street.
+The term “narcotics” can be applied to legally prescribed drugs and those illegally obtained from the street.
 Narcotics, such as heroin, morphine, codeine, Oxycontin, Percodan, and Percocet, are all sedative drugs that block pain sensors in a person’s body.
-These drugs can create a euphoric feeling to form when a person first uses them and they are all highly addictive substances.
+These drugs create a euphoric feeling when a person first uses them, and they’re all highly addictive substances.

-A person abusing narcotics will most likely begin to form a dependency to the drug causing them to need more and more of the drug to receive the same euphoric effects they once had.
+A person using narcotics will most likely form a dependency to the drug due to a natural tolerance from continued use.
+Tolerance causes users to need more and more of the drug to receive the same euphoric effects they once had.
 This can lead to a narcotics overdose.
-A narcotics overdose is a life threating situation that merits the need for immediate medical attention.
-Since narcotics are extremely powerful sedatives and painkillers, a person abusing the drug may not be conscious enough to realize that they are overdosing, which can lead to a person’s death.
+A narcotics overdose is a life-threating situation that requires immediate medical attention.
+Since narcotics are extremely powerful sedatives and painkillers, a person taking the drug might not even be aware that they’re overdosing, which can lead to death.

 Narcotics Overdose